nopnop2002/Arduino-STM32-CAN/README.md

 There is a __120 ohms__ terminating resistor on the left side.
 ![SN65HVD230-22](https://user-images.githubusercontent.com/6020549/89281044-74185400-d684-11ea-9f55-830e0e9e6424.JPG)

-A transmission error will occur.
+A transmission fail will occur.
 ![SendFail](https://user-images.githubusercontent.com/6020549/80897131-98d0f880-8d30-11ea-96b6-05e50ac740a3.jpg)

 I have removed the terminating resistor.
 And I used a external resistance of __150 ohms__.
-The error is fixed.
+A transmission fail is fixed.
 ![SN65HVD230-33](https://user-images.githubusercontent.com/6020549/89280710-f7857580-d683-11ea-9b36-12e36910e7d9.JPG)

 # Reference